Updated CDC Guidance for Fully Vaccinated Individuals in Health Care Settings

 - As roommates of residents with COVID-19 might already be exposed, it is generally not recommended to place them with another roommate until 14 days after their exposure, assuming they have not developed symptoms or had a positive test.

-- Residents with known or suspected COVID-19 should be cared for using all recommended PPE, which includes use of an N95 or higher-level respirator (or facemask if a respirator is not available), eye protection (i.e., goggles or a disposable face shield that covers the front and sides of the face), gloves, and gown.
+- Residents with known or suspected COVID-19 should be cared for using all recommended PPE, which includes use of an N95 or higher-level respirator (or facemask if a respirator is not available), eye protection (for example, goggles or a disposable face shield that covers the front and sides of the face), gloves, and gown.
 Cloth face coverings are not considered PPE and should not be worn when PPE is indicated.

 - Increase monitoring of ill residents, including assessment of symptoms, vital signs, oxygen saturation via pulse oximetry, and respiratory exam, to at least three times daily to identify and quickly manage serious infection.